doraeminemon/doraeminemon.github.io/docs/README.md

 ### Doyobi
 Jan 2022 - Nov 2022: Full stack developer developing real time metaverse to teach children through the metaverse
-- Technology used: Javascript, React, Elixir, NextJS, Jest, FramerMotion
+- Technology used: Javascript, React, Elixir, NextJS, Figma
+#### Responsibilities
+- Metaverse feature: building a game-like platform which allows multiple people to join and interact with each other and the environment.
+Also built a system to allow admin to import their maps into the game to teach children through multiplayer adventure with guidance.
+- Designing database schema, implement backend services for syncing player state.
+- Building the deployment and containerization system.
+- Code review and writing documentation for each and every part of the features.
+- Discuss and designing the UX / UI of the metaverse with the team.
+- Write unit testing and ensure unit test coverage on the whole project.

 ### Pickupp
 October 2019 - Jan 2022: Full stack developer solving last-mile logistics problems in Hong Kong, Singapore, Malaysia & Taiwan.
-- Technology used: NodeJS, React, React Native, Golang
+- Technology used: NodeJS, React, React Native, Golang, Jest

+#### Responsibilities
+- Discuss with the team to design most of the features from scratch; discuss and review with operation team so that every features meet its requirement on timeline and usability as well as performance.

-- Delivery Agent’s Wallet features: database structure for calculating agent’s wallet balance, ensuring performance and accuracy using NodeJS ( requiring using exact-math, number-as-string to ensure calculation are correct despite JS’s floating point ).
-There are some problems along the way but my team & I have fixed them.
+- Delivery Agent’s Wallet features: design the database structure for calculating agent’s wallet balance, ensuring performance and accuracy using NodeJS.
+Discussion with the team to design the database structure as well as selecting the library fitting for the task.

-- Data warehouse on Postgres using AWS’s Database Migration System ( WAL replication ): using terraform and some js script, created a system to pipe data from 4 regional databases into a single read-only warehouse, ensuring performance & reliability of data of the data warehouse and all regional databases.
+- Data warehouse on Postgres using AWS’s Database Migration System ( WAL replication ): using terraform and some js script ( NodeJS, ReactJS ), created a system to pipe data from 4 regional databases into a single read-only warehouse, ensuring performance & reliability of data of the data warehouse ( containing at least 2m orders ) and all regional databases.

 - Product split refactor: with a lot of help from teammates, I sketch out the major structure for a big refactor for the “order state” within the system to allow different delivery product types to be build up from the original.
 This system is similar to a state-machine where depends on the original state + conditions of the order, which will allow certain next-state to be achieved.
 The new system also makes it easier to re-use parts of the transition & enhance code readability.
 It's still far from the ideal "pure function" that I've set out but still one of my best works.

 - Job-system clustering algorithm: implementing hierarchical clustering for a trip-grouping system, based on the “flying distance” between pickup & dropoff distance differences.
 The logic for this is mostly based on k-means clustering logic for points in 2d plane.

+- Using Jest and Mocha for unit test for the whole project.

 A lot of thanks to the teammate who got my back and helped me grow: Stan Ley, Clong & Lan Nguyen.